opensearch-project/data-prepper/data-prepper-plugins/aggregate-processor/README.md

 * `percent_sampler`: Processes the events and controls the number of events aggregated based on the configuration.
 Only specified `percent` of the events are allowed and the rest are dropped.
     * It supports the following config options
        * `percent`: percent of events to be allowed during aggregation window
-    * When the following three events arrive with in one second and the `percent` is set 50
+    * When the following four events arrive with in one aggregataion period and the `percent` is set 50
       ```json
         { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 2500 }
         { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 500 }